smertiens/AtraxiFlow/README.md

 **Build workflows visually**

 You can use Creator to visually edit your workflows.
-Doubleclick the "workflow" item in the node list on the right and add nodes (also by doubleclicking them).
+Doubleclick the "workflow" item in the node list on the left and add nodes (also by doubleclicking them).
 Drag the nodes close to the bottom edge of the desired parent node to dock (and thus connect) them.

 ![Creator UI](https://media.atraxi-flow.com/demo_ui.png)